LD4/arts/readme.md

-We aim to advance the use of linked data in art and design contexts through information sharing, exchange, and collaboration.
+We aim to advance the use of linked data for art and design through information sharing, exchange, and collaboration.

 As an [LD4 Affinity Group](https://sites.google.com/stanford.edu/ld4-community-site/groups), we are open to all, regardless of institutional or organizational affiliation.

-_An earlier version of the LD4 Art & Design Affinity Group organized calls between June 2021–January 2023 under the name "ARLIS/NA Wikidata Group."_

 # Scope
-Our group focuses on the unique challenges of modeling, querying, and visualizing linked data related to the subject areas of art and design including:
+Our group is a forum to discuss the unique challenges of modeling, querying, and visualizing linked data related to the subject areas of art and design including:
-- domains such as visual arts, performance art, craft, architecture, graphic design, and fashion
+- Domains such as visual arts, performance art, craft, architecture, graphic design, and fashion
-- events such as exhibitions, performances, and auctions
+- Events such as exhibitions, performances, and auctions
-- formats such as catalogs, artists' books, visual resource collections, and artist files
+- Formats such as catalogs, artists' books, visual resource collections, and artist files

+# Background

+An earlier version of the LD4 Art & Design Affinity Group organized calls between June 2021–January 2023 under the name "ARLIS/NA Wikidata Group."
+We began meeting regularly following sessions at the 2021 [ARLIS/NA](https://www.arlisna.org/) conference including a [Wikidata workshop](https://sched.co/inVJ) and [Digital Humanities SIG meeting](https://sched.co/inYe) on Wiki projects in art and architecture libraries.
+Members also organized a session for the 2022 ARLIS/NA conference titled "[Points of Connection: Using Wikidata for Art Information](https://sched.co/uwUn)."

+In February 2023, we renamed the group and joined the [LD4](https://ld4.io/) community as an affinity group, expanding our scope to linked data more broadly.

 # Calls
 We hold monthly open calls to learn about and discuss projects, resources, and tools within our scope.
 Join our [Google Group](https://groups.google.com/g/ld4-art-design) to be notified when calls are announced.